Sinclair (singer)

-Mathieu Blanc-Francard, stage name Sinclair (born 19 July 1970), is a French musician and singer-songwriter.
+Mathieu Blanc-Francard, known professionally as Sinclair (born 19 July 1970), is a French musician and singer-songwriter.

 Early life

-Born in 1970 at Tours as son of Dominique Blanc-Francard and brother of Hubert Blanc-Francard, known professionally as Boom Bass (of Cassius), Mathieu Blanc-Francard grew up in Paris and went to school at the lycée Janson-de-Sailly.
+Born in 1970 at Tours, France, as son of Dominique Blanc-Francard and brother of Hubert Blanc-Francard, known professionally as Boom Bass (of Cassius), Mathieu Blanc-Francard grew up in Paris and went to school at the lycée Janson-de-Sailly.
 He became interested in music as a teenager and missed his baccalauréat.
 He briefly worked in a recording studio as an assistant sound engineer and learned the guitar.
 At this time he formed his first band and chose his stage name.

 Career

 Musical career

 Sinclair's first album, Que justice soit faite ("Let justice be done"), was released in 1993 and recorded with his brother's help.
 In the recording he played all the instruments except the drums.
 The album sold 100,000 copies and was certified as a "golden disc".
 Sinclair gave a hundred concerts to publicise this album, including a performance at the New Morning nightclub in May 1993.
 For his second album, Au mépris du danger ("In defiance of danger"), musicians including Matthieu Chedid and Fixi of the group Java formed his group "Système Sinclair".
 His third album, La Bonne attitude ("The Good attitude"), on which he invited Manu Katché, sold 200,000 copies.
 Sinclair composed, arranged and produced his fourth album, Supernova Superstar, which came out in 2001.

 In 2002, Sinclair composed the soundtrack for the film Mon Idole, directed by Guillaume Canet.
 In 2004 he released a new album Comme je suis 1992–2004 with title song Comme je suis ("As I am") and a compilation of his most successful songs.
 His sixth studio album, Morphologique ("Morphology"), was published in October 2006 by his own label, Mini Strong.
 In 2008 he directed (together with David Dahan) the music for a television series, Duval et Moretti.
 In early 2011, Sinclair signed a contract with Warner Music Group which released an eponymous album in May of that year.
 A single, Ça tourne dans ma tête ("It runs in my head"), preceded the release of the album.

 On 16 June 2015 Sinclair announced on Facebook his return to the stage, which took place on 6 November 2015 at the Cargo de Nuit in Arles.
 He also played on 16 November 2015 at the Divan du Monde in Paris.
 In 2020, he launched the single Elle dit.
 In April 2021, the French singer launched an EP called Hier's efface.